 What Does It Cover, and What Will It Cost You?

-If you have no-fault car insurance, your insurance provider will pay for your damages in an accident, no matter who was at fault.
-In this scenario, the other driver in the accident would be compensated for any damages by their own insurance provider.
+No fault coverage is a coverage within on auto policy that provides coverage for medical expenses, rather than an actual type of insurance.
+If you have no-fault car insurance, your insurance provider will pay for your medical bills in an accident, no matter who was at fault.
+In this scenario, the other driver in the accident would be compensated for any medical bills by their own insurance provider.

 No-fault insurance is a straightforward type of liability coverage